It4innovations/hyperqueue/docs/jobs.md

 Time management is split into two settings:

-* **time limit** - It is maximal running time of a task.
+* **time limit** - It is the maximal running time of a task.
                If it is reached then task is terminated and set into FAILED state.
                This setting does not have any impact on scheduling.
 * **time request** - The minimal remaining lifetime of a worker needed to start the task.
-                     The settings has impact only on the scheduling, When task is started, it has no effect if the task takes more/less computational time.
+                     Workers that do not have enough remaining lifetime will not be scheduled to run this task.
+                     Once the task is scheduled and starts executing, it does not matter w.r.t this setting for how long it will actually run.
+                     Workers without known remaining lifetime is always assumed that it may execute any time request.

+We have separated these settings to solve the following scenario.
+Lets us assume that we have a collection of task where the vast majority of tasks usually finish within 10 minutes but some of them run 30 minutes.
+We do not know in advance which tasks are slow.
+In this situation, we want to set the time limit to 35 minutes to protect us against an error.
+However, we want to schedule the task to worker as long as it has at least 10 minutes of lifetime despite we are risking of rare losing some computation time when worker dies before the computation is finished.
+(Note that in this situation, a task is rescheduled to another worker; we have only lost some computational power and not the whole task.)

 ### Time limit